NishchayAnand/software-engineering/System Design/SOLID/Interface Segregation Principle/Notes.md

 - Maximized Cohesion: The measure of how strong the methods and data of a class belong together: interdependence within a class.

-- Minimized Coupling: The meaure of how stronly different classes depend on one another: interdependence between classes.
+- Minimized Coupling: The meaure of how strongly different classes depend on one another: interdependence between classes.

+- Closely related to the concept of coupling.
+When two or more details are intermixed in the same class, it introduces tight coulping between these details.
+If the details change at different times due to different reasons, it's likely to cause problems in the future.